-The Board of Directors has adopted a "net asset stabilization policy" wherein a minimum of \$350,000 in net assets is held for extraordinary or unplanned events or the purchase of capital assets.
-In 2017, the Board took action to increase the balance in the designated net assets to \$400,000.
-Expenditure of these net assets requires board approval.
+The Board of Directors has adopted a "net asset stabilization policy" wherein net assets are held for extraordinary or unplanned events or the purchase of capital assets.
+The current approved balance in the designated net assets is \$400,000.
+Expenditure of these net assets requires Board approval.